“American Pie” Lyrics Meaning (Don McLean)

 Chorus: The Iconic Refrain

-The chorus of “American Pie” is one of the most memorable parts of the song, and it encapsulates both the sense of nostalgia and loss that pervades the lyrics:
+The chorus of “American Pie” is one of the most memorable parts of the song, encapsulating both nostalgia and loss:

 So, bye-bye, Miss American Pie